 Aquariums and Zoos

 A visit to a local aquarium or zoo is fun for the family, while providing information about local wildlife.
 Plus, you'll see some of the port city or town on the drive over, or can choose a tour that includes an additional sightseeing stop or two.
-Some popular options include the Cayman Turtle Farm in Grand Cayman, the cage-free Singapore Zoo and the Maui Ocean Center in the Hawaiian Islands.
+Some popular options include the Cayman Turtle Farm in Grand Cayman, the cage-free Singapore Zoo and the Maui Ocean Center in Hawaii.

 Glass-Bottom Boats & Submarine Rides

-Little ones not quite ready for snorkeling can explore the ocean on one of the many glass-bottom boat rides or dive deeper aboard a submarine ride, operated in ports throughout the Caribbean and Hawaii.
+Little ones not quite ready for snorkelling can explore the ocean on one of the many glass-bottom boat rides or dive deeper aboard a submarine ride, operated in ports throughout the Caribbean and Hawaii.
 Read reviews first because these tours can offer incredible views of underwater sea life -- or offer limited visibility due to murky waters, which can lead to bored and whiny children.

 Kids Ages 8–11